karimsiala/UR-Sim-MoveIt2/README.md

 # UR Sim + MoveIt2

-Run a simulated Universal Robots UR3 inside a Docker container, access it via `ur_ros_driver` and control it via MoveIt2
+Simplified instruction for people starting out with ROS 2 to run a simulated Universal Robots UR3 inside a Docker container, access it through the browser and control it through  `ur_ros_driver` with MoveIt2.

 ![running demo](running_demo.gif)